jorgecasal/jorgecasal.github.io/README.md

 npm run deploy
 ```

-source for all other matters
+gh-pages for all other matters

 ```sh
 npm i